 This famous new savings account everyone is talking about.
-Well... the CELIAPP - the savings account for the Tax-Free First Home Savings Account (TFFHSA) is a new product created by the federal government.
+Well... the CELIAPP - the tax-free savings account for the First Home Savings Account (FHSA) is a new product created by the federal government.
 This tax-free savings account for the purchase of a first property will come into effect on April 1st, 2023 and entitles you to a solid tax deduction.

 This account combines the benefits of both the RRSP and the TFSA.